include-dcc/include-dbt-sandbox/docs/guides/connect-to-hosted-infrastructure.md

 The tools used to run and deploy dbt models are hosted in AWS and require setup to use.
-This guide describes the steps needed to connect to hosted infrastructure the first as well as what is needed to authenticate after first-time setup.
+This guide describes the steps needed to connect to hosted infrastructure the first time, as well as what is needed to authenticate after first-time setup.

 ## First Time Setup